GDevelopApp/GDevelop-documentation/docs/gdevelop5/behaviors/events-based-behaviors/index.md

 ![](pasted/20210906-235104.png)

 By default, a behavior is empty and does nothing.
-To add interactivity, you can add a new function (also called "method").
+To add interactivity, you can add a new function.
 You'll be given the choice between some predefined functions, called *lifecycle methods*, or a custom function.
 Lifecycle methods will be called by the game engine automatically at some key moment during the game.
 Custom functions will be available to extension users as conditions, actions or expressions (like [usual functions outside behaviors](/gdevelop5/events/functions)).

 ![](pasted/20210906-235126.png)